textpotential/bibliarchic/outline.md

 a.
 Introducing Affordance
 b.
 Affordance and Interface
 c.
-Interface and Proximity
+Problem of Nearness and Distance
+    i. what do we mean by nearness and distance here?
+    i.
+Anxieties about emerging technologies (Carr, Turkle, etc.) ii.
+Plato - writing and memory
+    ii.
+Heidegger - distancelessness without nearness
+d.
+Responses to Nearness and Distance
-- nearness and distance in technological advance
+    i.
+Introna/Drucker - ethics of nearness and distance in ICTs
--- Heidegger
--- introna
+    i.
+Levinasian Proximity
+        * not about tech per se, but useful nonetheless
-- nearness and distance in levinasian proximity
+        * proximity as increase in both nearness and distance
--- nearness as approach and responsibility
+        * nearness as approach and responsibility
--- distance as resistance to mastery
+        * distance as resistance to mastery
--- an alternative to distancelessness without nearness in Heidegger
-D. affording proximity
+        * a proximate relationship: two resonances of the term
--- contact without grasp
+e.
+Affording Proximity: contact without grasp
--- anarchy
+    i. proximity beyond human-human interface?
+        * bible as face in Levinas
+        * poetry as proximate
+    ii. characteristics of proximate interface
+        * nearness - other terms
+        * distance - other terms
+        * anarchic -
--- McLuhan global village silver stone proper distance
+    ??ii.
+Combining McLuhan global village and silverstone proper distance iii.
+Proximate Interfaces
+        * Walter Benjamin - Arcades Project and literary montage
+        * Gospel manuscripts (David Parker)

-**chapter 3: Interfacing Bible as Book: affording Asymptote argues that bible as book has the potential to offer a proximate interface, but use seems to consolidate toward a distancelessness without nearness.
+**Chapter 3: Interfacing Bible as Book: Binding Proximity argues that bible as book has hints of a proximate interface, but use seems to consolidate toward a distancelessness without nearness due to the affordances of closure and totality.
-A. Proximity is not asymptote
+a.
+Codex as Mashup
+    i. roll
+    ii. wax tablet
+    iii. codex as book
+        * I used to argue that book transcended codex, but perhaps not.
+Instead, bible needs to exceed book
+        * affording non-linear access
-B. Nearness and distance in bible as book - Trace affordance of proximity through interfaces
+b.
+Nearness and distance in bible as book - Trace affordance of proximity through interfaces
-    i. roll: Isaiah roll from Qumran (could leave out and just have a few paragraphs leading up to codex reminding readers that bible has not always been codex) ii. codex: Siniaticus
+    ii. codex: Siniaticus
     iii. print: critical edition
     iv. kindle: The Holy Bible

--- maybe connect affordance of nonlinear access to proximity in this analysis -- make argument for why DBL is basically a new media translation of a codex in database form.
--- use critical edition and master bible from UBS as examples of a distancelessness in interface, an archic sensibility

-**Chapter 4: Bible as Interface: Beyond the Book
+**Chapter 4: Cracking the Binding: Bible as a Proximate Interface
--- return to codex sinaiticus project
--- SBL GNT and OSIS
--- DBL with Bible app and API

-**Chapter 4: Materializing Anarchy – In what ways has bible operated as an anarchic interface?**

 a.
-Evaluating Affordances
-    i.
-N. Katherine Hayles and media specific analysis ii.
-Case Study - Codex and Non-Linear Access
+Translating Sinaiticus
+    i. return to codex sinaiticus project
+    ii. digital access to manuscript with zoom and selection iii. entangled web interface
+    iv. underlying ideologies - archic dispositions
 b.
-Anarchy on the Page
-    i.
-A Talmudic Page
+Society of Biblical Literature GNT
+    i. lacking covers and binding
     ii.
-Illuminated Bible Manuscripts
+OSIS and TEI - a value on interoperability? iii.
+What about intertext??
+    iii. users and uses
 c.
-Anarchy Beyond the Page
+Digital Bible Library
     i.
-Bible Gateway - an internet bible interface ii.
-Twible - a bible version on Twitter iii.
-YouVersion's bible app - a mobile bible interface
+ETEN and consolidating translations
+    ii.
+Bible app
+        * YouVersion is the name
+        *
+    iii.
+Bible API

 **Conclusion**